elmahio/documentation/docs/logging-to-multiple-elmah-logs.md

+---
+title: Logging to multiple ELMAH logs
+description: Logging to multiple destinations with ELMAH is a good way to keep an existing log while trialing elmah.io.
+Learn about how to set it up here.
+---

 # Logging to multiple ELMAH logs

-Unfortunately, ELMAH (the open source project) doesn’t support multiple log targets like other logging frameworks like Serilog.
-This makes logging to multiple logs a bit tricky, but no way impossible.
-Let’s say that you’re using ELMAH in your web application and configured it to log everything in SQL Server.
+Unfortunately, ELMAH (the open source project) doesn't support multiple log targets like other logging frameworks like Serilog.
+This makes logging to multiple logs a bit tricky but in no way impossible.
+Let's say that you're using ELMAH in your web application and configured it to log everything in SQL Server.
 If you look through your `web.config` file, you will have code looking like this somewhere:

 ```xml
 <elmah>